ryan-mcclue/musings/notes.md

 IS IT POSSIBLE THAT AN ASSEMBLY INSTRUCTION LIKE RDTSCP COULD BE TRAPPED BY PROGRAM LOADER?

-When eating intermediate chars with !=, check at[0] != '\0' as well
-For enclosing values, once eated intermediate chars, make sure final char is end enclosing value Basic parser with at[0], at[1] != '\0' and incrementing inside of loop (relies on short-circuit evaluation)

 With an undeclared identifier in a unity build, just reorder #includes in main file